oroinc/documentation/user/back-office/system/user-management/roles/create-manage-roles.rst

 To delete an existing role:

 1. Navigate to **System > User Management > Roles** in the main menu.
-2. On the page of **All Roles**, click the ellipsis menu at end of the corresponding row of the selected role, and then click the |IcDelete| **Delete** icon.
+2. On the page of **All Roles**, click the ellipsis menu at end of the corresponding row of the selected role, and then click the |Trash-SVG| **Delete** icon.

    .. image:: /user/img/system/user_management/delete_role.png

-   Alternatively, you can edit the role from the page of the selected role by clicking |IcDelete| **Delete** on the top right.
+   Alternatively, you can edit the role from the page of the selected role by clicking |Trash-SVG| **Delete** on the top right.

    .. image:: /user/img/system/user_management/delete_role_from_page.png